-MILLER: Well, that was the way the literacy corps performed.
+MILLER: That was the way the Literacy Corps and Health Corps performed.
 That was characteristic of the most successful programs.
-The literacy corps was a program whereby young Iranian university graduates, and high school graduates, went out to the villages and taught.
-In other words, those who were going into education as a profession in the Ministry of Education - that was the sole employer of teachers, and a handful of very few private schools - they went out into the villages as part of their training.
+The Literacy Corps and Health Corps was a program whereby young Iranian university graduates, medical school graduates, and high school graduates, went out to the villages and taught and provided basic healthcare.
+In other words, those who were going into education as a profession in the Ministry of Education -- that was the sole employer of teachers, and a handful of very few private schools -- they went out into the villages as part of their training.
 Just as our doctors here under the medical student support programs the Congress has mandated, are given free education for medical training, then the doctors were obligated to serve for several years in public health.
-So the Iranian student teachers went out to the villages as secular, modernizing missionaries.
+So the Iranian student teachers and medical school graduates went out to the villages as secular, modernizing missionaries.

-Most of the teachers were urban, from the big cities.
+Most of the teachers and young doctors were urban, from the big cities.
 They had never really experienced or seen real life in the villages.
-They became socialized when they saw, at first hand, realities of Iran.
-Many of the literacy corps became revolutionaries later.
+They became socialized when they saw, at first hand, the realities of rural Iran.
+Many of the Literacy Corps and Health Corps became revolutionaries later.
 They saw the needs of the country first hand.
-It was part of the process of what we could call, Iran's democratization.
+It was part of the process of what we could call Iran's democratization.
 The country was meeting itself on its own terms and seeing what its needs were and responding.
-The literacy corps, the medical corps, those infrastructure kinds of approaches that were in the so-called White Revolution but were also planned for in the Plan Organization objectives of the time of what was needed for Iran to become a modern state.
+The literacy corps, the medical corps, those infrastructure kinds of approaches that were in the so-called White Revolution, but were understood as needed for Iran and also planned for in the Plan Organization objectives of the time of what was needed for Iran to become a modern state.
 One could see some of the roots of revolution, the revolution of '79, in the experience those people who went to the villages in the 60's.